 Think of the last time you heard of someone getting engaged without a diamond engagement ring.
 Can you even think of an instance?
 It's possible you or one of your friends had a spontaneous engagement and then bought the diamond engagement ring later, but the ring usually occupies an important place in the engagement story.

 Have you ever stopped and thought about why?
 Why do men give women a diamond engagement ring to solidify an engagement?
-I’ve told you the marketing story behind the popularity of diamonds, but there’s another narrative that’s just as important and intriguing.
+The reason may be a bit surprising.

 Until relatively recently, marriage was a necessity for women who wanted to have a secure economic and societal position.
 A broken engagement was not just a personal embarrassment but a risk to a woman's future marriage prospects and financial stability.
 Because of this, "breach of promise to marry" laws were created in the United States to protect women from canceled marriage plans.
 According to these laws, a man's promise to marry a woman was seen as a legally binding contract.
 This allowed a women to sue her fiancé if he broke off the engagement and left her seen as "damaged" in the public eye.